ryan-l-robinson/tech.ryanrobinson.ca/content/posts/devenv-dockerfiles.md

   - Drupal
   - DevOps
   - Linux
-draft: true
 ---

-This post is one of several in a series detailing my development environment and CI/CD deployment pipeline.
+This post is one of several in a series detailing my development environment and CI/CD deployment pipeline for a Drupal site.
 [The code for the developer environment can be seen on my GitLab](https://gitlab.com/ryan-l-robinson/drupal-dev-environment).
 Other posts in the series can be seen by checking the Drupal Docker series links in the sidebar.
 I provided [an overview in the first post of the series](/2025/drupal-docker-deploys-overview/).

+This post will dive into the Dockerfile that defines how the primary web (PHP and Apache) image will be built.

 ## The Web Image

-The image is based on [the official Drupal image](https://hub.docker.com/_/drupal/), because that will provide a good amount of what is necessary without needing to repeat it.
+First, The image is based on [the official Drupal image](https://hub.docker.com/_/drupal/), because that will provide a good amount of what is necessary without needing to repeat it.

 ```Dockerfile
 FROM drupal:php8.3-apache